A BRIEF HISTORY OF NEWCASTLE UPON TYNE

 In the last part of the 18th century work began on demolishing the walls and the gates at Newcastle since they impeded traffic.

-Although there was much poverty in Newcastle Upon Tyne in the 18th century (as there was in all cities) there were some improvements.
+Although there was much poverty in 18th century Newcastle Upon Tyne (as there was in all cities) there were some improvements.
 In 1711 Newcastle gained its first newspaper.
 In 1736 an assembly room was built where balls were held and card games were played.

-In 1751 an infirmary was built.
+In 1751 an infirmary was built in Newcastle.
 In 1777 a dispensary was opened where the poor could obtain free medicines.
 In 1755 Newcastle gained its first bank.

 After 1763 the streets inside the walls of Newcastle were lit by oil lamps and night watchmen patrolled them.
 (Although it is unlikely they were very effective).